 We find the right balance between structure and choice.

-At Moose, we have three periods in the morning that assign boys to one of 18 activity areas to ensure they are trying new things; then, in the afternoon they have two periods where they can sign up for what they want (on a daily basis).
+At Moose, we have two periods in the morning that assign boys to one of 18 activity areas to ensure they are trying new things; then, in the afternoon they have two periods where they can sign up for what they want (on a daily basis).
 We have a similar approach to trips: all boys will go on at least one required hike and overnight, and then the majority of the extended trips are voluntary.
 And competition versus other camps is also voluntary.

 Most importantly, we create and maintain a supportive, tolerant culture.